NBKRedSpy/QM_SpeedToggle/README.md

 ![thumbnail icon](media/thumbnail.png)

 Want to move across the map quickly, but don't want to want combat to be at x8 speed all the time?
-This mod allows the player to temporarily change the game's "animation speed" to x8 by pressing a key.
+This mod allows the player to temporarily change the game's "animation speed" to x8 by holding a key.

-By default, the Caps Lock key is used as a toggle to enable or disable the speed change.
+By default, holding down the Caps Lock key will set the animation speed to x8, and releasing it will return to the game's animation speed setting.

 The mod can be configured as follows:
 * The key to activate the speed change.